pfheatwole/thesis/source/introduction.rst

 * This thesis investigates the procedures necessary to produce a regression model over wind fields using position-only time series flight data for a paraglider.
-It contributes a parametric paraglider dynamics model for simulating paraglider flight tracks for a given wind field and pilot control sequence.
-It discusses how to use the dynamics model with simulation-based filtering methods to perform statistical flight reconstruction, and usability requirements for a flight track to be suitable for flight reconstruction.
+Its primary contribution is a parametric paraglider dynamics model for simulating paraglider flight tracks for a given wind field and pilot control sequence.
+It discusses how the dynamics model enables simulation-based filtering methods to perform statistical flight reconstruction, and the requirements for a flight recording to be suitable for flight reconstruction.
 Lastly, it discusses the requirements for assembling a predictive model suitable for in-flight wind field estimation.

 Context